 Thematic Evaluation Study of ADB Support for Enhancing Governance in its Public Sector Operations

-This report assesses ADB support for enhancing governance and draw on lessons and evidence from the broader global experience.
+This report assesses ADB support for enhancing governance and draws on lessons and evidence from the broader global experience.
 The evaluation provides guidance to strengthen the effectiveness of future work in this area.

 Rapid economic growth in the Asia and Pacific region has lifted millions out of poverty, but can no longer be pursued at any cost, given the increasingly visible fallout from social and political exclusion, rising inequality, environmental degradation and climate change.
 Adjustments are needed to aim for a triple bottom line of growth with inclusion and sustainability.